mainmatter/playbook/project-procedure/digital-products/README.md

 [_"Minimum viable product"_](https://en.wikipedia.org/wiki/Minimum_viable_product)).
 Each subsequent increment adds a coherent set of functionality to the product that extends it in a way that is meaningful to its users.

+Software projects are highly dynamic.
+The bigger the scope and the complexity of a project, the likelier it is to steer off track, resulting in delays and budget overruns.
+By limiting the scope per increment, complexity and thus risk are minimized and also usable versions of the product that provide value to users are available earlier in the process.
+These early versions of the product can already be shared with users and be used to acquire valuable feedback which might even result in a shift of focus or project direction.

+## Kick-Off Meeting

+Every project should start with a kick-off meeting assembling all project stakeholders - ideally in person, otherwise in a video call.
+The main goal of this meeting is for everybody involved to get to know each other and to acquire an understanding of everyone else's roles, responsibilities and goals.
+The group of project stakeholders should be kept as wide and open as possible and include everyone who has any interest or relation to the project, even people that might not necessarily be involved in the project on a daily basis but still have relevant perspectives that the project team should be aware of.

 ## Setup